-Due to the coronavirus pandemic, more and more employees are being asked by companies to work from home and remain safe.
+Due to the coronavirus pandemic, more and more employees are being asked by companies to work from home and remain safe while maintaining a good work-life balance.
 With this, the struggle of employees to find a sense of calm and stability continues to increase.
-Despite the many benefits of remote work—increased productivity and flexibility, zero commute, and reduced carbon footprint—this work arrangement could make it harder to unplug from your workday, resulting in exhaustion and severe burnout.
+Despite the many benefits of remote work—increased productivity and flexibility, zero commutes, and reduced carbon footprint—this work arrangement could make it harder to unplug from your workday, resulting in exhaustion and severe burnout.

 Create a healthy morning routine.